 Learn more about the early-career fellowship program here.

 This peer-mentoring community supports local and general-assignment reporters and editors who may not identify themselves as science journalists but who want to develop greater skills and confidence in incorporating science into their stories.
 Alongside members supporting each other, a group of experienced science journalists serve as mentors for this community, helping members connect with sources, vet story ideas, edit pitches, and dig deeper into the craft of science writing.
-A pilot phase of this program was supported through a seed grant from the Science Literacy Foundation, and the program is currently supported by the Burroughs Wellcome Fund.
+This program is supported by the Burroughs Wellcome Fund and the Simons Foundation.

-Learn more about the Covering Science Mentoring Community here.
+Learn more about the Covering Science Peer-Mentoring Community here.

 The Sharon Dunwoody Science Journalism Mentoring Program